-The 6 Most Common Plant Problems
+The 6 Most Common Plant Problems and How to Solve Them

 Make plant ID easier for yourself, or whomever you enlist to help, with basic information about the subject, such as age, size, growth habit and bloom time.
 If possible, take close-up pictures of the leaves, stems and flowers and then the whole plant.
 Or take a physical sample to your local garden center or extension office.
 Make sure the leaves, and, if present, flowers are attached.
 All these clues lead to a quicker and more accurate plant identification.